Measurement-induced phase transitions in sparse nonlocal scramblers

 The loss of locality makes the determination of the entanglement transition impossible.
 Due to the coupling of distance $N/2$, even in the regime near $p=1$, the entanglement entropy of the region of size $A<N/2$ is almost guaranteed to be $\sim A(1-p)$ at the end of the application of $2\log_2 N-1$ layers of the gates.
 Therefore we do not argue on the existence of the entanglement transition in the complete \pwrk and AA circuits.

 The percolation transition suffers from the similar boundary problem.
 However, the transition does not ask the geometry of the circuit as it only asks the entropy of the reference qubits that are entangled to the system at $t=0$.
 The problem in the determination of the critical properties of the purification transition is the number of layers of the even (or odd) blocks which depends on the system size.
 In this paper, we proposed the potential workaround, which is normalizing the time $t$ by the number of layers in the even (or odd) blocks by defining $\tilde{t}=t/\log_2 N$.
-This lead to the empirical scaling law of the form in Eq.~\eqref{eq:logscalingcollapse}.
+This lead to the empirical scaling law of the form in Eq.
+(7) of the main text.

-As shown in \figref{fig:completealltoall}~d, the single-qubit purification time $\tau(p)$ collapsed surprisingly well with Eq.~\eqref{eq:logscalingcollapse} with the $\tilde{p}_c=0.27\pm0.01$,$\tilde{\nu}_c=2.08\pm0.08$, and $\tilde{z}_c=0.21\pm0.01$ (\pwr) and $\tilde{p}_c=0.31\pm0.01$,$\tilde{\nu}_c=2.29\pm0.05$, and $\tilde{z}_c=0.170\pm0.006$ (AA).
+As shown in Fig. 6~d, the single-qubit purification time $\tau(p)$ collapsed surprisingly well with Eq.
+(7) of the main text, with $\tilde{p}_c=0.27\pm0.01$,$\tilde{\nu}_c=2.08\pm0.08$, and $\tilde{z}_c=0.21\pm0.01$ (\pwr) and $\tilde{p}_c=0.31\pm0.01$,$\tilde{\nu}_c=2.29\pm0.05$, and $\tilde{z}_c=0.170\pm0.006$ (AA).
 For this simulation, $\tilde{\tau}(p)$ is estimated by taking the average over up to 500 realizations of the random projective measurements.
 The errors in the critical exponents and critical points are estimated by performing the scaling collapse on the 5000 different realizations of the data set with random fluctuations.
 The random fluctuations are taken from the appropriate distribution with standard deviation of the standard error at each point.